-With the recent rise in the price of gas and the vast majority of common household goods, many federal employees wonder what this means for their pay moving forward.
-Whether it is due to COVID, labor shortages, or what is happening in Ukraine, everyone is asking a fair question – what does this mean to my take home pay?
+With the rise in the price of gas and the vast majority of common household goods, many federal employees wonder what this means for their pay moving forward.
+Whether it is due to inflation, labor shortages, or a possible global recession, everyone is asking a fair question – what does this mean to my take home pay?

 The reality is that federal employees and federal retirees are treated quite differently when it comes to pay adjustments to offset the rising cost of goods.

 In this article, I’ll explain the differences between federal employee pay raises and retiree cost-of-living adjustments (COLAs) – and why you should never confuse the two!

 Pay Raises While Working

 Federal employees may receive a wide variety of different types of pay, depending on their jobs and the work that they do.
 To establish a baseline, let’s focus on two types of pay that the vast majority of employees receive.

 - Regular pay: This is the amount that is on the normal pay table (without locality pay included).

 - Locality pay: Locality pay is a geographic adjustment based on where employees live.
 Employees in more expensive areas, like New York, Chicago, Washington, D.C., Los Angeles, etc., receive more pay to account for the higher cost to live there.
 You can see the full list of locality pay tables here.

 Regular pay and locality pay get added together and are displayed on the pay tables for each of the geographic areas.